-Intangible assets are generally considered impaired when their balance sheet carrying amount exceeds their estimated recoverable amount.
-The recoverable amount is estimated for each individual asset or at the larger cash generating unit level when cash is generated in combination with other assets.
+Goodwill and intangible assets are generally considered impaired when their balance sheet carrying amount exceeds their estimated recoverable amount.
+The recoverable amount of an intangible asset is estimated for each individual asset or at the larger cash generating unit (CGU) level when cash is generated in combination with other assets.
 Our cash generating units or group of cash generating units are identified based on the smallest identifiable group of assets that generate independent cash inflows.
-The estimation of recoverable value requires us to make a number of assumptions including:
+Goodwill is tested for impairment at the single operating segment level (one CGU), which is the level at which goodwill is monitored for internal management purposes.
+The estimation of the recoverable value requires us to make a number of assumptions including:

-- amount and timing of projected future cash flows; - behavior of competitors (launch of competing products, marketing initiatives, etc.); - probability of obtaining regulatory approvals; - future tax rates; - terminal growth rate; and - discount rate.
+- amount and timing of projected future cash flows; - behavior of competitors (launch of competing products, marketing initiatives, etc.); - probability of obtaining regulatory approvals; - future tax rates; - terminal growth rate; and - discount rates.

-Events that may result in a change in the amount and timing of cash flows include IPR&D projects that are not successfully developed, fail during development, are abandoned or subject to significant delay or do not receive the relevant regulatory approvals and/or commercially marketed products whose value becomes impaired.
-If these events were to occur, we may not realize the future cash flows that we have estimated nor recover the value of the initial or subsequent R&D investments made subsequent to acquisition of the asset project.
+The significant assumptions used in estimating the amount and timing of future cash flows are the probability of technical and regulatory success related to IPR&D projects and the sales forecast of the products.
+The sales forecast related to certain products is one of the significant assumptions used in estimating the recoverable amount of goodwill.
+Events that may result in a change in the assumptions include IPR&D projects that are not successfully developed, fail during development, are abandoned or subject to significant delay or do not receive the relevant regulatory approvals, and/or lower sales projections of certain commercially marketed products typically due to launch of newly competing products, and supply constraints.
+If these events were to occur, we may not recover the value of the initial or subsequent R&D investments made subsequent to acquisition of the asset project nor realize the future cash flows that we have estimated.

 Due to changes in these assumptions in subsequent periods, we have recognized impairment and reversal of impairment related to intangible assets during the periods presented.
-See Notes 12 to our audited consolidated financial statements.
+See Notes 11 and 12 to our audited consolidated financial statements.